We're rated excellent on

 3. Fibromyalgia

 Fibromyalgia is a long-term illness that causes pain all over the body.
 The exact cause is unknown.
 However, it is thought to be related to abnormal levels of certain chemicals in the brain and changes in the way the central nervous system processes pain messages.
-It can often be triggered by a physical or emotionally stressful event.
+It can often be triggered by a physically or emotionally stressful event.
 Receiving a regular massage will relieve this pain, by relaxing the body and releasing tension.

 4. Headaches